lobre/tdispo/README.md

-# Cocorico
+# TDispo

-Cocorico is a Doodle like web application to record participations to events.
+Tdispo is a Doodle like web application to record participations to events.

 ## Pitch